ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## text_fields

 A list of field names used for text search.

-Entries must be listed under `fields`.
+The referenced fields populate the `text` column in the search view.

 - Type: `list(atom())`
 - Path: `sources > [source table] > text_fields`